sadiyameem/catch-the-falling-objects-game/README.md

 - Objects appear randomly
 - Catching objects increases score
 - Start and Stop buttons
+- A pop sound for everytime the basket gets the objects

 # Motivation, Challenges, and Learning
 I made this because I made a similar project in Girls Who Code when I first started the program and I wanted to make another one.